4xmen/x-tree-select/README.md

 ## Demo
-See `demo/index.html` for demo. you can see online example (demo) here: http://4xmen.ir/github_example/tree-select/demo/
+See `demo/index.html` for demo.

+you can see online demo (example) here:

+http://4xmen.ir/github_example/tree-select/demo/